 The method of assessing conformity to applicable standards and directives depends on the type and class of the product, but normally involves a combination of self-assessment by the manufacturer and a third-party assessment by a notified body, an independent and neutral institution appointed by a European Union member state to conduct the conformity assessment.
 This relevant assessment may consist of an audit of the manufacturer's quality system (currently ISO 13485), provisions of the Medical Devices Directive, and specific testing of the manufacturer's device.
 Our facilities were first awarded the ISO 13485 certification in September 2002 and has been subsequently maintained through periodic assessments, and we are currently authorized to affix the CE mark to our products, allowing us to sell our products throughout the European Economic Area.
-The Medical Devices Or to make significant changes to existing products.
+The Medical Device Regulation (MDR) came into effect in the European Union in May 2021.
+We are required to obtain certification against the MDR to CE mark new products or to make significant changes to existing products.
 There are fewer notified bodies authorized under the MDR to qualify businesses and products.
 This may result in additional time for initial product reviews and to obtain authorization to apply the CE mark.